muhammadsufyanzafar/iChatAI--Open-Source-AI-Chatbot-using-API/README.md

 - 🧠 Handles real-time conversations
 - 💬 Clean UI & responsive design
 - 🔧 Easy to configure and deploy
-- 🌍 Built with Flutter / React Native / Kotlin (add your tech stack)
+- 🌍 Built with Android Studio using Java

 ---